bparanj/Essential-TDD/en/07-canonical-test-structure/07-canonical-test-structure.markdown

 end
 ```

+This is an example for State Verification.
+We check the state of the system after we exercise the SUT.

 ## Exercise ##

-Identify the Given, When, Then for the second spec “should pop from the stack”.
+Identify the Given, When, Then steps for the second spec “should pop from the stack”.